SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.parameters.street.nzebras
     <Parameter object>

-Note fast access only works for paramter objects (i.e. for everything you store under *parameters*, *derived_parameters*, and *conig*).
+Note that fast access only works for parameter objects (i.e. for everything you store under *parameters*, *derived_parameters*, and *config*).
 If you access a result via natural naming, you will always get in return the result object [#]_.